Market concentration and risk concentration

 Summing up

 Summing up I find that market concentration drives risk concentration, making shocks more likely to affect multiple institutions at once.
 I advise you to identify correlated exposures, widen your counterparty set, and run rigorous stress tests so your capital and strategic choices reflect systemic vulnerabilities.
+Understanding how Market Concentration influences this dynamic is essential.

 FAQ